ludescherstudio/pimabox/README.md

 define('TIMEZONE',       'Europe/Vienna'); // full list: php.net/timezones
 ```

+> **Why two passwords?**
+> The tracker token appears in your page's HTML source code — anyone can see it.
+It only allows *writing* hits, not reading your dashboard.
+Your dashboard password stays completely secret and is never exposed in your code.
+>
+> **Important:** Use a different value for the tracker token than any of your existing passwords — since it's visible in your source code, treat it as a public identifier, not a secret.

 ### Step 3 — Add the tracking snippet

 Paste this before `</body>` on **every page** you want to track — homepage, about, contact, imprint, blog posts, everything.
 Replace `my-secret-word` with whatever you chose above: